RivenSkaye/rvsfunc/docs/index.rst

 * `VapourSynth-descale <https://github.com/Irrational-Encoding-Wizardry/vapoursynth-descale>`_
 * `ZNEDI3 <https://github.com/sekrit-twc/znedi3>`_

-  * This is only required for :py:meth:`rvsfunc.cursed.questionable_rescale`,
+  * This is only required for :py:meth:`rvsfunc.edgecase.questionable_rescale`,
-  * Other NNEDI plugins can be used with the :ref:`NNEDI3` module as well.
+  * Other NNEDI plugins can be used with the :ref:`NNEDI3` as well.

 Each of these dependencies may have their own dependencies, it is not my responsibility to maintain an exhaustive list.
 Typically any dependencies